Melissa M. Shirley

 - Obtained significant defense awards of costs and attorneys fees in numerous cases for health care, financial and gaming industry clients sued under a variety of federal and state discrimination laws.

-- Successfully resolved potentially expansive class litigation pursued by the Equal Employment Opportunity Commission.
+- Successfully resolved potentially expansive class litigation against a hospital pursued by the Equal Employment Opportunity Commission.

 - Obtained summary dismissal of numerous significant cases handled for health care, retail, financial and gaming industry clients, including cases involving race discrimination and harassment; sex discrimination and harassment; retaliation; whistleblower claims; pregnancy discrimination; age discrimination and harassment; disparate pay; defamation; drug testing; constitutional claims of equal protection and violation of due process.